Xerad/Xerad/README.md

 ### Hi there 👋
 😚It's my first time with Git Herb.
 I look forward to your kind cooperation.

+💪I am currently receiving training at the multi-campus.

 😃I want to be a data analyst.

-💪I am currently receiving training at the multi-campus.
+😈I'm interested in Python and SQL.😈

 😵I will obtain a license for an information processing engineer and a big data analyst.😵